xiaoni3168/bootstrap/site/content/docs/5.2/migration.md

 - New extended color system.
 We've added new theme colors (but not in `$theme-colors)`) for a more nuanced, system-wide color palette with new secondary, tertiary, and emphasis colors for `color` and `background-color`.
 These new colors are available as Sass variables, CSS variables, and utilities.

-- Relatedly, we've expanded our theme color Sass variables, CSS variables, and utilities to include text emphasis, subtle background colors, and subtle border colors.
+- We've also expanded our theme color Sass variables, CSS variables, and utilities to include text emphasis, subtle background colors, and subtle border colors.

 - Adds new `_variables-dark.scss` stylesheet to house dark-mode specific overrides.